What is margin in leverage trading?

 If for any reason you don’t take either of the steps just described and you do not have sufficient funds on your account to maintain your positions, your positions will undergo margin closeout, resulting in the closure of some or all of your open positions.

-Be mindful of the “margin closeout percent” field in the account summary of the trading platform.
-The closer the margin closeout percent is to 100%, the closer you are to a margin closeout.
+Be mindful of the “Margin Level %” in the account summary of the trading platform.
+The closer the margin closeout percent is to 50%, the closer you are to a margin closeout.

 Although it may at first seem like a penalty, a margin call is essentially a warning that you need to temper your risk level and attend to losses that could exceed your accepted risk level.
 Ultimately, you are responsible for monitoring your account to prevent margin calls and margin closeouts from happening.
 By limiting your trade size and working with stop losses, you can better maintain sufficient margin in your account to support your open positions.